ziglang/zig-bootstrap/README.md

    it will target a generic CPU for the target. `native` means it will target the native CPU.
 See the Zig documentation for more details.

 To use a non-default cmake generator, export the `CMAKE_GENERATOR` environment variable before calling `build`.

+If you aren't using a build system that builds in parallel by default (ie. make), export `CMAKE_BUILD_PARALLEL_LEVEL` to parallelize the build.

 If it succeeds, the output will be in `out/zig-triple-mcpu/`.